-Future sales of our common stock in the public market could lower the market price for our common stock and adversely impact the trading price of the Notes.
+Any factors impacting the price of our common stock, including without limitation future sales of our common stock in the public market, could lower the market price for our common stock and adversely impact the trading price of the Notes.

-In the future, we may sell additional shares of our common stock to raise capital.
+The price of our common stock may be volatile, and the price of our common stock could decline because of many factors, including, without limitation, if we sell additional shares of our common stock to raise capital.
 In addition, a substantial number of shares of our common stock is reserved for issuance upon the exercise of stock options, the vesting of restricted stock, settlement of restricted stock units and issuance of performance shares pursuant to our employee benefit plans, for purchase by employees under our employee stock purchase plan, upon conversion of the Notes and in relation to the warrant transactions we entered into in connection with the pricing of the Notes.
 We cannot predict the size of future issuances or the effect, if any, that they may have on the market price for our common stock.
 The issuance and sale of substantial amounts of common stock, or the perception that such issuances and sales may occur, could adversely affect the trading price of the Notes and the market price of our common stock and impair our ability to raise capital through the sale of additional equity securities.